joeyology/taleno-digital/src/pages/blog/idea-validation-101.md

 template: post
 seo:
   type: stackbit_page_meta
-  title: ''
+  title: Idea Validation 101
   description: ''
   robots: []
   extra: []
 title: Idea Validation 101
 subtitle: Hard lessons learned and some realizations
-date: 2021-02-28T16:00:00Z
+date: '2021-02-28T16:00:00Z'
 author: src/data/authors/john-doe.yaml
+excerpt: >-
-excerpt: 'Upon researching (which is a very important step), I found this tips & tricks in starting an online directory.
-Their #1 tip is to use Google Key Planner to see related keywords to the idea and check the number of Average Monthly Searches and the status of the Competition.'
+  Upon researching (which is a very important step), I found this tips & tricks in starting an online directory.
+Their #1 tip is to use Google Key Planner to see related keywords to the idea and check the number of Average Monthly Searches and the status of the Competition.
-image: "/images/undraw_file_searching_re_3evy.svg"
+image: /images/undraw_file_searching_re_3evy.svg
 image_alt: Idea Validation 101
-thumb_image: "/images/undraw_file_searching_re_3evy.svg"
+thumb_image: /images/undraw_file_searching_re_3evy.svg
 thumb_image_alt: Idea Validation 101
 canonical_url: ''
 no_index: false
 ---
 ### Recap